MRINALPRAKASHFSD/MINI_PROJECT_PARADIGM_SHIFT/backend/Ishaanparashar.md

 where a single change intended for the web inadvertently crashes the mobile experience.
 Such dependencies can stall innovation for both platforms, as every minor update requires extensive regression testing across the entire ecosystem.
+Proper documentation and a strict "contract-first" approach with tools like OpenAPI are